This text is a slightly revised version of af paper written for the NERA-conference in Turku, Finland, March 3-6, https://nera2020.fi/

 The first manifesto is made up of seven more or less overlapping theses or sentences.

 In the first thesis BS try to establish that education has its own place that you can speak from and defend.
-Therefore, the thesis is “Speaking for education” and the last thesis is “Standing up for education”.
+Therefore, the thesis is: “Speaking for education”, which is supplemented by the last thesis: “Standing up for education”.
 With this powerful and stimulating framing, a new landscape appears that both manifestos may enter into.
 This is the landscape of our own science and practice.
 A strangely familiar and wonderful place full of things, layers and stories, untamed by external domination.

-With this important guardian-thesis BS raise a kind of barrier against political-economic influence and external determination of education.
-Therefore, BS is able to state in a wonderful phrase: “This manifesto aims to speak out of a concern for what makes education educational”.
+With this important guardian-thesis as starting point, BS raise a kind of barrier against political-economic influence and external determination of education.
+Therefore, BS is able to state in a fine phrasing: “This manifesto aims to speak out of a concern for what makes education educational”.
 I totally agree with this simple question: “What makes education educational?”.
 That is simply what educational theory and practice should be all about.
 It is an opening of education’s own landscape, its own place.
 It is – as Biesta says in his comment – an investigation into the “educational object”.
-But we have lost the habit of inquiring into its paths and fields
+But we have lost the habit of inquiring into its paths and fields.

 A further attempt to determine the place and the interior of education appears in the second thesis, which is dealt with under the heading “The interest of education”.
 Here everything become less accurate.
 BS say that education is about “freedom” and that this freedom is “relational”.
 That is not all together wrong, to be sure, but such a formulation may easily end up in new forms of “idealisms”, a risk that BS actually note as well, if I understand it correctly.